idafensp/ar2dtool/README.md

 Standalone tool
 ===============
-This tool receives as an input an RDF file and produces as an output a file with a graphical representation of the source RDF file
+This tool receives as an input an RDF file and produces as an output a file with a graphical representation of the source RDF file.
+AR2DTool support RDF/XML and TTL serialization formats.

 Command line syntax: